nixiesearch/nixiesearch/docs/docs/reference/api/search/query.md

 * `<field-name>`: is an existing field [marked as searchable](../../config/mapping.md).
 * `<search-query>`: a search query string.
 * `operator`: optional, possible values: `"and"`, `"or"`.
-For lexical search, should documents contain all or some of terms from the search query.
+Default is "or".
+For lexical search, should documents contain all or some of the terms from the search query.
 For semantic search this parameter is ignored.
+* `threshold`: optional, a cosine similarity threshold

 ### multi_match